-As at 31 December 2018, the Group maintained two share-based payment schemes for employee remuneration, the Star Programme and the Stay Programme.
-Both programmes will be settled in equity.

-The Star Programme is part of the remuneration package of the Group's senior management.
+- IERS 2 44 As at 31 December 2019, the Group maintained two share-based payment schemes for employee remuneration, the Star Programme and the Stay Programme.
+Both programmes will be settled IFRS 2.45(a) in equity. - IFRS 2.45(a) The Star Programme is part of the remuneration package of the Group's senior management.
 Options under this programme will vest if certain conditions, as defined in the programme, are met.
 It is based on the performance of the Illustrative Corporation's shares compared to other companies in the Greatstocks Stock Exchange within a specified period.
 In addition, participants in this programme have to be employed until the end of the agreed vesting period.
-Upon vesting, each option allows the holder to purchase one ordinary share at a discount of 20-25% of the market price determined at grant date.

-The Stay Programme is part of the remuneration package of the Group's research and development and sales personnel.
+Upon vesting, each option allows the holder to purchase one ordinary share at a discount of 20-25% of the market price determined at grant date. - IFRS 2.45(a) The Stay Programme is part of the remuneration package of the Group's research and development and sales personnel.
 Options under this programme will vest if the participant remains employed for the agreed vesting period.
-The maximum term of the options granted under the Stay Programme ends on 31 January 2019.
+The maximum term of the options granted under the Stay Programme ends on 31 January 2020.
 Upon vesting, each option allows the holder to purchase one ordinary share at a discount of 15-20% of the market price determined at grant date.